zalky/cues/README.md

-in `cues.deps`. `cues.deps` basically provides the same functionality that [`com.stuartsierra/dependency`](https://github.com/stuartsierra/dependency) does, but extended to support disconnected graphs.
+in `cues.deps`. `cues.deps` basically provides the same functionality that [`com.stuartsierra/dependency`](https://github.com/stuartsierra/dependency) does, but extends support for disconnected graphs.

 There's also a couple of helper functions in `cues.util` for merging and rebinding processor catalogs: